lucmans/digistring/readme.md

 ## Command line arguments
 Argument parameters in <> are required and in [] are optional.
+`--audio_in <device name>`: Set the recording device to device name (as provided by Digistring at start-up.
+`--audio_out <device name>`: Set the playback device to device name (as provided by Digistring at start-up.
 `-f`: Run in fullscreen.
 Also set the fullscreen resolution using the '-r' option.
 `--file <file>`: Use file as input.
 `--gen-completions <file>`: Generate Bash completions to file (overwriting it).